-NWMHC’s Crisis Stabilization Unit (CSU) is a two-bed unit connected to the Northwestern Apartments and provides crisis stabilization services to those who are experiencing a mental health crisis.
-This limited but intensive service is provided after a voluntary client is assessed by a Mental Health Crisis Response Team member and found appropriate for Crisis Stabilization Unit placement.
-Clients receive crisis stabilization and intervention services including coping skills education, brief counseling, supportive services, and links to community resources including case-management, psychotherapy and psychiatry.
+NWMHC’s Crisis Stabilization Unit (CSU) is a two-bed unit connected to the Northwestern Apartments and provides crisis stabilization services for adults who are experiencing a mental health crisis.
+This limited but intensive service is provided after a voluntary client is assessed by a trained mental health crisis responder and found appropriate for Crisis Stabilization Unit placement.
+Clients receive crisis stabilization and intervention services including coping skills education, brief counseling, supportive services, and links to community resources including case-management, psychotherapy, and psychiatry.

-Northwestern Apartments (NWA) is a transitional housing with supports program.
-Staff is available 24 hours a day, 7days a week, to assist individuals who have mental health needs with learning needed skills so they can transition back into the community.
-Services include case management (linking with available and needed resources), supportive therapy, and skills building such as budgeting, coping skills, independent living skills, medication education, etc.
+Northwestern Apartments (NWA) is a transitional housing support program.
+Staff is available 7 days a week to assist individuals who have mental health needs with learning needed skills so they can transition back into the community.
+Services include case management, supportive therapy, and skills building such as budgeting, coping skills, independent living skills, medication education, etc.

 Individual residents are encouraged, through Foster Care staff supports and assistance, to maintain independence in tasks of daily living such as hygiene, grooming, dressing, eating, taking medications, mobility and simple housekeeping.
 Staff will provide assistance and training in instrumental tasks of daily living, such as daily scheduling, arranging transportation, clothing care, housekeeping, food preparation, money management, shopping, using the telephone or computer to communicate, participating in community activities, attending medical appointments and crisis response.
 The professional staff provides an environment for individuals to work toward their personal recovery goals.